rest-for-physics/framework/CONTRIBUTING.md

 ```

 Please, make your `commit message as short and significative` as possible.
 The commit message is not intended
 to explain others the changes you introduced, but to give an idea.
-The changes introduced should be visible
+The changes introduced will be accesible
+in the contents of the commit that can be searched in the web interface.
+Therefore, more detailed comments
-and accessible on the changes introduced in the `documentation` of the class.
+can be introduced in the `documentation` of the class, and it will be highlighted in the commit differences by
+the Gitlab web interface when we access the commit contents.

 A `bad commit message` will pretend to provide the use of the new feature introduced, for example.